 There were a dozen buildings along the Midway.
 They included a Chinese village and a Moorish village; a German village and a Flemish village; an English County Fair; a Greek Theatre; a Turkish Bazaar; the “Devil’s Dance”; the Temple of Palmistry; a Moorish Maze; the Illusion Palace, and; the Sod House.

 There were a lot of buildings made to entertain people.
 They included the Giant Seesaw, Shooting the Chutes, and the Cyclorama of the Battle of the Monitor and the Merrimac.
-The Old Plantation had a cotton field, and the the Chautauqua was more of a temporary building.
+The Old Plantation display had a cotton field, a theater and a dozen cabins, and the the Chautauqua was more of a temporary building.
 Rolling the Roll was a popular ride, as was the Miniature Train along the Midway.

 The Expo grounds were a collection of unique and vibrant buildings, sculptures and other construction that should be noted.
 Walker and Kimball designed many other notable items throughout the grounds.
 For instance, there were two viaducts crossing North 16th Street were beautiful art in themselves.
 The restaurants and towers flanking the south viaduct were regal, too.
 Kiosks and ticket booths throughout the Expo grounds were pretty, as well as the Band Stand waiting performances and speeches by some of the luminaries who visited the Expo, including President McKinley and John Philip Sousa.